 Pick one area and improve it

-I am a person who is motivated by a fear of failure, I don’t want to fail, so I am a cautious.
-My system of setting goals is to look at my business or life and see where I think it could be improved, what types of skills I need to improve so my business or life will improve.
+I am a person who is motivated by a fear of failure, I don’t want to fail, so I am cautious.
+My system of setting goals is to look at my business or life and see where I think could be improved, what types of skills I need to improve so my business or life will improve.
 I pick one thing and then work on it all year to get better at it.
-For example I didn’t like social media so I decided to start working at becoming better at it and setting up a system that works for my day and philosophy about the importance of social media.
+For example, I didn’t like social media so I decided to start working at becoming better at it and setting up a system that works for my day and philosophy about the importance of social media.
 I picked a platform, got good at it and continued to add more and more platforms.
-I organized workshops on Twitter and Google+, I listened to webinars.
-A vague plan works for me because I am self motivated, I am not a procrastinator.
+I organized workshops on Twitter and Google My Business, I listened to webinars.
+A vague plan works for me because I am self-motivated, I am not a procrastinator.
 I read an interesting article by Ravi Venkatesan about the importance of learning new things, “What skill will you acquire this year?
-What new activity will you start?
-Perhaps learning to play a new instrument, going on an adventure or taking on a new role- anything that causes you to move out of your comfort zone and allow new neural connections to form” would be a good new year’s goal.
+What new activity will you start?”
+Perhaps learning to play a new instrument, going on an adventure or taking on a new role- anything that causes you to move out of your comfort zone.
+Pick a goal that challenges you at about a level 5 out of 10.
+If you are too fearful you will panic and not start.
+Choose that goal that challenges you and allows new neural connections to form.
+That would be a good goal for this year.

 I will learn how to post on Facebook,

 S (specific) – I will post 3 times a week, one original content, one a picture, one comment on someone else’s post

 A (achievable) – I have that much time in my week

 R(realistic) – If I only have to do it 3 times a week I will not become frustrated and stop

 T(timely)- I have 3 mornings a week when I can do these posts.
 Tuesday, Thursday and Saturday